 Reclaiming a Dying Tradition

-A green burial is one in which: the body is not embalmed, the burial container is made of biodegradable materials or the body is wrapped in a shroud.
-There is no vault or cement grave liner.
-Rather, the container or the body is placed directly within the soil to biodegrade naturally.
-Proponents often refer to it as “traditional” burial because it reclaims the more natural way in which nearly all were buried prior to the Civil War—one that is still used by some 90% of people elsewhere in the world.
-Because only biodegradable materials are used, in green burial a human body and its burial container enrich the soil.
+With green burial the body is not embalmed and the burial container is biodegradable: a box of cardboard, wicker, pine or other soft wood, or simply a shroud of natural fiber.
+There is no vault or grave liner.
+The container or the body is placed directly in the soil to decompose naturally.
+Proponents call it “traditional” because it reclaims the way in which nearly everyone was buried in the U.S. prior to the Civil War—a way still used in many countries around the world.
+Because in this process everything that goes into the ground is biodegradable, green burials enrich the soil.

-For more information go to the Green Burial Massachusetts website.
+For more information see the Green Burial Massachusetts website.